ldstep/ldstepweblog/src/notes.md

 ---

+July 29, 2026, at 5:34:15 PM

+A brief DNS mention on Mac Geek Gab 1152 got me checking my MacBook Pro's network settings.
+Sure enough, it was set to Verizon an oversight from when we switched ISPs over a year ago.
+I cleared it out and switched back to Cloudflare ‭1.1.1.1.

+---

 July 24, 2026, at 5:11:18 PM

 I spent part of the day testing [Open Minis](https://www.macstories.net/reviews/open-minis-is-the-ios-agent-i-wish-siri-ai-could-be/) on my iPad with a Gemini API key.
 It was less about the app itself and more about figuring out where agentic interfaces and local models actually fit into my routine.